Disclaimer. If you haven’t read this series before please read this first.

 Pack an adapter so you can use your electronics here.
 Ireland uses the same type of plug as the UK, which is at 230v 50hz.
 If your electronics or electrical devices have a higher voltage, you’ll need a power converter as well.

 If you have an unlocked cell you can easily get a sim card and phone plan when you get to Ireland.
 If not you can purchase a phone here.
 Tesco Mobile is pretty cheap if you need to buy a phone and a plan.
-I had my unlocked phone and got a plan through Meteor.
+I had my unlocked phone from home and got a plan through Meteor.

 Bringing some kind of laptop might be a good idea, but it depends on your circumstance.
 I’m a writer and blogger and need access to a computer for work.
 I purchased a $175 Chromebook in Canada.
 It’s not fancy, but it can do everything I need.
 That said most hotels/hostels will have public computers to use.
 Same with public libraries and the USIT resource centre in Dublin will as well (if you go through that program).
 Just know public computers are public, so you don’t want to save anything important to them.
 Make sure to bring a USB drive with your resume and references.